alleyinteractive/alley-scripts/packages/scaffolder/README.md

 ## Roadmap

+1. [x] Creating a scaffolding tool that can generate files from a project.
+2. [x] Allowing remote repositories to be scaffolded.
-1. Allowing for more complex features to be generated.
+3. [ ] Allowing for more complex features to be generated.
 For example, a field could be generated for a site and automatically appended to a file rather than generating a whole new file.
-2. Allow NPM packages to automatically be used as sources.
+4. [ ] Allow NPM packages to automatically be used as sources.
 The default configuration would become empty and the scaffolder would depend on other generator packages to provide the templates included by default.